Denis-Gerashchenko/CV/README.md

 #CV

-CV website created with Django for personal usage
+A CV website created with the Django for a personal usage

-Can be easily managed via /admin
+Can be easily managed via the /admin